wikimedia/mediawiki-skins-Metrolook/README.md

 ## Known Issues

-* Sometimes clicking of bartitle on mobile, it wont let you click off sometimes.
+* Sometimes clicking of bartitle on mobile doesent work, workaround is to refresh page.

 ## Comming soon